 Detail every interaction to be incorporated into the ultimate design for each screen in the storyboard.
-Do this for every activity, assessment, and navigation icon in your eLearning course so that you don’t introduce broken hyperlinks or a disorganized navigational flow.
+Do this for every activity, game, assessment, and navigation icon in your eLearning course so that you don’t introduce broken hyperlinks or a disorganized navigational flow.

 Keep each board short

 Remember to keep the content on each board short.
 If a lesson is lengthy or contains a lot of text, break it down into smaller modules for easier comprehension.
 Don’t forget to include take aways to emphasize principles taught during the module.

 Decide on the list of standard interactions and be consistent in their behaviours and placement.
 For example, think about where the Back and Next buttons will be placed and keep them in the same spot each time.
 Another one is, what is the interaction when the learner gets the answer right or wrong to a question.
 Creating an outline for all of these branches and interaction in order to make the design process easier and provide consistency for the learner.